A Unified Model of Kilonovae and GRBs in Binary Mergers Establishes Neutron Stars as the Central Engines of Short GRBs

 In LIGO’s Sight?
 Vigorous Coherent Gravitational Waves from Cooled Collapsar Disks

-We present the first numerical study of gravitational waves (GWs) from collapsar disks.
+First numerical study of gravitational waves (GWs) from collapsar disks.
 In strongly-cooled disks, trapped Rossby vortices generate vigorous coherent emission.
 Assuming an optimistic detection threshold of matched-filter SNR=20 and a rate similar to supernovae Ib/c, LIGO-Virgo-KAGRA (LVK) could detect ~1 event annually, suggesting that GW events may already be hidden in observed data.
 The GW amplitudes from collapsar disks are >100 higher with a substantially greater event rate than those expected from core-collapse supernovae, making them potentially the most promising burst-type GW class for detection in LVK and Cosmic Explorer.
 This highlights the importance of further exploration and modeling of GWs from collapsar disks, promising insights into the physics of collapsing stars.

 Read more in: Vigorous Coherent GWs from Collapsar Disks